p4ulor/Object-Detector-App/README.md

 ## Main features ✨
 - Detect very simple objects with MediaPipe
 - Ask Gemini to talk about the object or describe a picture taken
-- Showcases the user's achivements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) for those achivements (TODO)
+- Showcases the user's achievements towards MediaPipe's detectable objects and provides a leaderboard for the users (that opted in by logging in with Google) for those achievements

 ### Side features
 - Change camera settings: Ratio and flashlight